emmauscollege/arcade/README.md

 `./bin/arcade-start.sh` is launched by `arcade-install`.
 It starts the webserver that serves the menu and game files and it starts the hotkey-daemon.

 ### Home script
 `./bin/arcade-home.sh` is launched by `arcade-start` after reboot or by `hotkey-daemon.py` after pressing the home button.
-It kills all running webbrowsers and starts a new webbrowser in kiosk-mode (full screen) opening the mnue page.
+It kills all running webbrowsers and starts a new webbrowser in kiosk-mode (full screen) opening the menu page.